 1. All of your clothes

 It can be very tempting to empty your entire wardrobe into your luggage, just to be sure you have enough outfit choices.
-This should be avoided where possible from a practical point of view, as most university halls often don’t have generous wardrobe space.
+As a heads up, most university halls often don’t have generous wardrobe space.
 Plus, you’ll need some clothes to wear when you head home during reading weeks!
 So try not to pack everything.

 2. An Iron

 Most students would probably confirm that there are some appliances that student houses have way too many of.
 If possible, try and chat with your new flat mates beforehand and arrange for each of you to take different appliances that can be shared.